CodeForPittsburgh/ACCrashData/README.md

 #Complete data arrived

-Open Pittsburgh has received 2010-2014 files that have more data than loaded into WPRDC.
-They are Access DBs.
-You will need Access to open the files.
-The next Open Pittsburgh goal will be to load this new data in PostgreSQL and grant user access.
+Open Pittsburgh has received 2010-2014 files have been removed.
+Some data columns have to be removed before reloading.
-Thanks to Ellie Newman for these updates.
 Stay tuned.

 #Access Data Update